Nischitha13/Mnist_Dataset/README.md

 Implementing Algorithms on Mnist Dataset

 #### Introduction
-We have used MNIST dataset in this project.
+I have used MNIST dataset in this project.
 The MNIST dataset (Modified National Institute of Standards and Technology database) is a large database of handwritten digits that is commonly used for training various image processing systems.
 This dataset is also widely used for